Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Boosted to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
+description: Download OUDS Web to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
 group: getting-started
 aliases:
   - "/docs/getting-started/download/"